Skip to main content

 The assessment assumes responses are accurate and focuses on framework compliance: structure, completeness, and alignment with CDP's tier requirements.
 It does not evaluate evidence quality or draft answers.

-The assessment is organised around fourcore views:
+The assessment is organised around four core views:

-3. A scoring deep dive shows where points are gained or lost, based on specific criteria from the methodology.
+A scoring deep dive shows where points are gained or lost

-4. At the question level, the assessment highlights gaps and provides clear guidance on what would be required to improve alignment with CDP scoring rules.
+And provides clear guidance on what would be required to improve alignment with CDP scoring rules.

 Together, these views support informed adjustments to responses before submission.
 The assessment evaluates existing responses and provides targeted, methodology-based guidance on how answers could be adjusted to meet specific scoring criteria.